SHORTLIST

 Day 6: Oaxaca

-Today you will venture out of Oaxaca for an insight into regional life.
+Today, you'll venture out of Oaxaca for an insight into regional life.
 First, head to the ancient ruins of Mitla.
 Mitla (the Nahuatl word for 'underworld') is an important Zapotec archaeological site and was the main religious centre for the Zapotec people.
-At lunchtime, explore the abundant Mercado Tlacolula - renowned for its barbacoa and the ideal choice to fuel you through till dinnertime.
-On the way back to Oaxaca, stop into a mezcaleria (mezcal distillery).
-Although this tequila-like drop is experiencing a resurgence in popularity all over Mexico, it is largely produced in Oaxaca.
+At lunchtime, explore the abundant Mercado Tlacolula, renowned for its barbacoa and the ideal choice to refuel until dinner.
+On the way back to Oaxaca, stop at a mezcaleria (mezcal distillery).
+Although this drink is experiencing a resurgence in popularity all over Mexico, it is largely produced in Oaxaca.
 It's generally enjoyed straight-up, so it's not for the faint-hearted!

 Inclusions

-• Mexico City - Leader-led Historico Centro tour.
+• Mexico City - Centro Historico food tour and lunch.

 • Oaxaca - Mercado Benito Juarez.